nudlesoup/First2Third-Pose/data/README.md

 First2Third Dataset

-First3Third Dataset contains synchronized frames/videos with Ground truth from Front, Side and Egocentric view.
+First2Third Dataset contains synchronized frames/videos with Ground truth from Front, Side and Ego-centric view.
 We also provide Top views for a few of the activities performed in a specific location for 15 people we record.
 This is large dataset of short videos covering a variety of human pose types and including multi-third-person-views in addition to first-person view.

-DATA can be downloaded from:

 Since the orginal dataset is huge.
 We divide the dataset into 7 parts for easier downloads.
 Part 1-6 has total data of 2 people each(every video acvitiy is recorded with a single person) and 7 has data for 3 people.
-Each Part should be around 25 Gbs in size and should contain Egoview,Frontview, Sideview, GT and Topview folders.
+Each Part should be around 25 Gbs in size and should contain Egoview, Frontview, Sideview, GT and Topview folders.

-The data is currently split into 7 parts which can be downloadede using these links: https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part1.tar.gz https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part2.tar.gz https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part3.tar.gz https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part4.tar.gz https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part5.tar.gz https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part6.tar.gz
+The data is currently split into 7 parts which can be downloaded using these links:

+ https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part1.tar.gz

+ https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part2.tar.gz

+ https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part3.tar.gz

+ https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part4.tar.gz

+ https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part5.tar.gz

+ https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part6.tar.gz

  https://cv.iri.upc-csic.es/Dataset/EgoPose/First2Third-Part7.tar.gz

  Alternative temporary link with 7 parts:
  ```